codebytere/talks/nodevember-2017/script.md

 ### How It Works

 Async/await is a new way to write asynchronous code.
 Previous options for asynchronous code are callbacks and promises.
 Async/await is actually built on top of promises.
 It cannot be used with plain callbacks or node callbacks.
-Async/await is, like promises, non blocking.
-Async/await makes asynchronous code look and behave a little more like synchronous code.
+Async/await is, like promises, non-blocking, and it makes asynchronous code look and behave a little more like synchronous code.
 This is where all its power lies.

-Any async function returns a promise implicitly, and the resolve value of the promise will be whatever you return from the function (which is the string "done" in our case).
+Any async function returns a promise implicitly, and the resolve value of the promise will be whatever you return from the function.

 ### Errors